 If the employee still refuses to return to work, this can result in an employer engaging its disciplinary procedure.
 However, a dismissal is unlikely to be within the band of reasonable responses if the fear is genuinely held.
 A significant factor will be the length of time the employee has abstained from work.

 - 100 Employment Rights Act 1996 states that a dismissal will be automatically unfair where an employee reasonably believed in serious and imminent danger if he attended work, which he could not avert.
-It is unlikely that the current situation would fall within “imminent danger”, but employers would be prudent to consider s.100 if there is a sharp increase in cases.

 Employers should address any poor treatment of employees whose nationality is an affected country, or individuals who contract the virus, in accordance with its disciplinary policy.